Toukaiteio/GeminiLooper/README.md

 # GeminiLooper

-A Python-based application with Flask integration for managing Gemini API interactions and configurations.
+A Python-based application with Flask integration for managing Gemini API interactions and configurations, specifically designed to load balance multiple Gemini API keys for users who have several keys.

 ## Project Structure
 ```